libp2p/go-libp2p-resource-manager/README.md

 service.

-For instance, a service that is not aware of the resource manager and has not be ported to mark its streams, may still gain limits transparently without any programmer intervention.
+For instance, a service that is not aware of the resource manager and has not been ported to mark its streams, may still gain limits transparently without any programmer intervention.
 Furthermore, the protocol scope can constrain resource usage for services that implement multiple protocols for the shake of backwards